LukeChannings/moviematch/README.markdown

 The translations can be found [in the i18n folder](./i18n).

 The file names follow [BCP47](https://tools.ietf.org/html/bcp47) naming.
 Feel free to submit a Pull Request if you'd like your language to be supported.

+### Can I run MovieMatch behind a reverse proxy?

+Yes, you can read some documentation [here](./docs/reverse-proxy.markdown)